Jrodrigo06/GraphDTA-Replication/paper.typ

 Ontop of that I wasn't sure of their exact protein encoder structure.

 == GATs
-Graph Attention Networks are Graph Neural Networks
+Graph Attention Networks are a variant of Graph Neural Networks that use attention mechanisms for feature learning on graphs.

+=== High Level Overview
+GATs differ from Graph Neural Networks as they learn which neighbors matter the most, by assigning an attention coefficient to each neighbor.
+These coefficients are computed through a self-attention mechanism, and by assigning different weights to different neighbors.

+=== Technical Overview